General-Meow/home-dashboard/README.md

 # Home Dashboard

-A tiny backend service written in JS and node to provide dashboard info for home
+A tiny backend service written in node to provide dashboard info for the home dashboard fe project

 ### Commands